What We Know About the Colonial Pipeline Shutdown

-On Friday, Colonial Pipeline shut down its 5,550-mile gasoline pipeline following on a cyberattack on the company’s computer systems.
+On Friday, Colonial Pipeline shut down its 5,550-mile gasoline pipeline following a cyberattack on the company’s computer systems.
 The pipeline, which runs from the Gulf Coast to New Jersey, is the largest conduit for gasoline in the country, transporting nearly half of the gasoline used on the East Coast.
-Below is what we know about the shutdown, its impact, and the cyberattack which prompted it.
+Below, what we know about the shutdown, its impact, the cyberattack that prompted it, and how its capacity will be restored now that the firm announced that the pipeline restarted on Wednesday afternoon.

 What is Colonial Pipeline?